OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 - `Share.appex` is sending the text file (`public.plain-text` and `public.file-url`)
 - `com.apple.mobilenotes.SharingExtension.appex` which is receiving and will process the text file

-If you want to dig in more into what's happening under-the-hood in terms of XPC, we recommend to take a look at the internal calls from "libxpc.dylib".
-For example you can use [`frida-trace`](https://www.frida.re/docs/frida-trace/) and then dig deeper into the methods that you find more interesting by extending the automatically generated hooks.
+If you want to learn more about what's happening under-the-hood in terms of XPC, we recommend to take a look at the internal calls from "libxpc.dylib".
+For example you can use [`frida-trace`](https://www.frida.re/docs/frida-trace/) and then dig deeper into the methods that you find more interesting by extending the automatically generated stubs.

 #### UIPasteboard